Spencer Pettis: Politics

-An affair of honor
+Duel

-What transpired on August 26, 1831, had its roots many months earlier.
+What transpired on August 27, 1831, had its roots many months earlier.
 Missouri's Jacksonian Democrats, led by Senator Thomas Hart Benton, engaged in a number of debates during the 1830 Congressional election season that saw many fiery speeches on issues of banking, currency stability, and western land use.
 During one of those speeches, Congressman Pettis harshly criticized Nicholas Biddle, President of the Second Bank of the United States.
 U.S. Army Major Thomas Biddle, a resident of the St. Louis area and brother of Nicholas Biddle, took offense at the remarks.

 A war of words soon ensued in the St. Louis press in the form of letters to the editor.
 In one such letter, Biddle called Pettis "a dish of skimmed milk", to which Pettis responded by questioning Biddle's manhood.
 Pettis was reelected to U.S. Congress in November 1830, but the feud between the two refused to die.
 Things escalated dramatically on July 9, 1831, when Thomas Biddle heard that an ill Pettis was resting in a St. Louis hotel.
 Biddle attacked Pettis in his room, beating him severely with a cowhide whip until other hotel guests intervened.